marcioalexbarbosa/marcioalexbarbosa/README.md

   },
   'current-focus': 'swift',
   'fun-fact': 'I started programming in BASIC as a kid, '
-      'abusing GOTO which is considered harmful since forever' };
+      'abusing GOTO statement which is considered harmful since forever' };
 ```
 <!---